-- Any of the documents referenced in [CD]'s attachment to the QI Agreement as follows:

-- For a natural person

-- a) Passport, or

-- b) National identity card, or

-- c) Armed forces identity card, or

-- d) Driving licence.

-- For legal persons

-- a)For partnerships; a copy of the partnership agreement and any subsidiary or subsequent agreement evidencing the appointment and powers of the current partners, or certified copies of extracts therefrom covering the appointment and powers of the partners.

-- b) For corporations: a copy of the certificate of incorporation or the memorandum and articles of association (or foreign equivalent).

-- c) For trusts: a copy of the trust deed and any subsidiary or subsequent deed evidencing the appointment and powers of the current trustees, or certified copies therefrom covering the appointment and powers of the trustees.
+- For entities, any official document issued by an authorised government body that includes the name of the entity and either the principal office address in the country in which the entity claims to be resident or in which the entity was incorporated or formed. - Any financial statement, third party credit report or US Securities and Exchange Commission report. - Any of the documents referenced in [CD]'s attachment to the QI Agreement as follows: - For a natural person - a) Passport, or - b) National identity card, or - c) Armed forces identity card, or - d) Driving licence. - For legal persons - a)For partnerships; a copy of the partnership agreement and any subsidiary or subsequent agreement evidencing the appointment and powers of the current partners, or certified copies of extracts therefrom covering the appointment and powers of the partners. - b) For corporations: a copy of the certificate of incorporation or the memorandum and articles of association (or foreign equivalent). - c) For trusts: a copy of the trust deed and any subsidiary or subsequent deed evidencing the appointment and powers of the current trustees, or certified copies therefrom covering the appointment and powers of the trustees.

-14.3.
+12.3.14.3.
 IRS withholding certificates (US Agreement)